PopicLab/insilicoSV/docs/outputs.md

 More complex predefined variants: \
 dDUP\_INV, INS\_iDEL dDUP\_iDEL, INVdel, delINV, INVdup, dupINV, dupINVdel, rTRA, INV\_rTRA, dupINVdel, delINVdup,
 delINVdel, dupINVdup \
-and Custom defined variants will be represented by a combination of INV, DEL and IDENTITY operations.
+and Custom defined variants will be represented by a combination of CUT, COPY-PASTE, CUT-PASTE, COPYinv_PASTE, CUTinv-PASTE, and INV operations.
-Each operation can be in-place, meaning that the source region is modified or, pasted, in which case an insertion target has to be provided to indicate where the potentially modified source region sequence has to be inserted.
+Each operation can be cut-pasted, meaning that the source region is deleted or, copy-pasted, in which case the source region is conserved.
+In both cases, an insertion target is provided to indicate where the potentially modified source region sequence has to be inserted.
+An INV can modify a copy-paste or cut-paste operation to indicate that the pasted sequence is inverted or, INV can be an operation on its own.
+A CUT operation refers to a deletion of a sequence without it being pasted somewhere else.
+The operation a VCF record corresponds to is indicated in the OP_TYPE INFO field.

-VCF records relating to the same SV are connected by having the same value in the PARENT\_SVID INFO field, the PARENT\_SVTYPE INFO field gives the type of the original SV.
+VCF records relating to the same SV are connected by having the same value in the SVID INFO field, the SVTYPE INFO field gives the type of the SV.
-The original SV grammar is described in the GRAMMAR INFO field while the letter a record is affecting appears in the SOURCE\_LETTER.
+The SV grammar is described in the GRAMMAR INFO field while the letter a record is affecting appears in the SYMBOL INFO field.

 The details of the output representation for each built-in SV type are illustrated below.